 - 2 teaspoon maple syrup (or sub date paste)

-- 1 teaspoon low sodium soy sauce or tamari for gluten free
+- 1 teaspoon low sodium soy sauce (recipe) or sub store bought

 - Optional: for a touch of heat, add a small pinch of cayenne or chili powder to the glaze